alon-redis/simple-redis-leaderboard-demo/README.md

-Sure!
-Below is an example of a README file for your project on GitHub.
-You can adjust it as needed for your specific project details.

----

 # Leaderboard Application

 This is a simple leaderboard application built with Python Flask and Redis.
 Users can play a game, answer questions, and view the leaderboard with player scores.